Articles tagged #CANDY-MAKING

 Compound Chocolate: What are Chocolate Melts?

-What are ?
+What are chocolate melts?
 We receive many inquiries each day regarding the differences between couverture chocolate and compound coating.
 Simply put, Compound chocolate uses vegetable fats in place of the cocoa butter used to make 'real' chocolate.
 Given the common reference to both as 'chocolate,' it is important to make the distinction between 'real' chocolate and chocolate melts.
 In this article, we will highlight the unique characteristics of chocolate melts and their most suitable applications. [caption id="attachment_3153" align="aligncenter" width="1675"]

 Key Differences between Couverture and Compound Chocolate[/caption]